ece362-purdue/proton-labs/lab0-intro/README.md

 The first time you create a project, it may take a while to set up the project, so **be patient**.
 If it's slow, you can ensure it's working by watching the progress at the bottom of the VScode window where you created the project.
 Once the new window appears, you can close the old window.

-If any errors appear, you may need to restart VScode, and/or try to reinstall the Pico extension.
+If any errors appear, you may need to restart VScode, and/or try to reinstall PlatformIO.
 If you still have issues, please ask a TA for help.

 > [!IMPORTANT]
 > Commit the newly created project and push it to your repository now.
 Use a descriptive commit message, eg. Step 3 new project.